1946 Carmarthenshire County Council election: Contested elections

 Another feature was that long-serving aldermen faced the electorate.
-A notable contest took place in Cwmamman where Alderman John Phillips, a member of the Council since 1922 narrowly defeated the sitting Labour councillor David Davies.
-In Carmarthen Town, Alderman William Price Williams was defeated by the retiring Independent, as was Alderman Evan Harris at Llansawel.
+The only Labour loss was at Cwmamman where Ald.
+John Phillips, a member of the Council since 1922 narrowly defeated the sitting Labour councillor David Davies.
+In Carmarthen Town, Ald.
+William Price Williams was defeated by the retiring Independent, as were Ald.
+Evan Harris at Llansawel and Ald.
+W.D.
+Davies at Llanegwad.

-Summary of results

-This section summarises the detailed results which are noted in the following sections.
-In some cases there is an ambiguity in the sources over the party affiliations and this is explained below where relevant.

-This table summarises the result of the elections in all wards.
-53 councillors were elected.